iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.8.00.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.amwell 5 reviews"/>
 </p>

+> Easy to use and the doctors are very thorough and helpful.
+I've used this app to get doctors notes for work instead of going there just to get a paper.
+Also I Just gave the doctor my symptoms to get antibiotics and an inhaler.
+Its convenient especially when you have an idea of what's wrong with you they can easily prescribe what you need.
+I have no insurance so it's cheaper than urgent care but they do accept insurance.<br> :date: __2021-03-09 14:18:11__

+> I can actually get medical help on a Sunday!<br> :date: __2021-03-07 21:27:58__

 > A wonderful service.
 My boyfriend has throat cancer.
 And last year they removed his voice box.
 Now he cannot talk.
 He always in pain as well from chronic gout flare ups.
 Those difficult times when he can't move, we use Swell.
 The doctors here are fast, knowledgeable, and through.I highly recommend this application.
 He has United Healthcare (medicaid), I have Wellcare HMO (medicare advantage).They take almost all insurances.
 I signed up as well.
 Since we live 2 hours away.Hard to get to doctors.<br> :date: __2021-02-28 08:53:35__

 > Honesty I loved it it was fast and easy and the Dr was patient and it was a new and easy experience.<br> :date: __2021-02-25 19:46:38__